qteatime/kate/docs/source/dev/manual/model/sandboxing.rst

 -----------------------------

 Some engines provide native support for taking screenshots or video captures of the game play.
-For example, :ref:`Ren'Py` allows one to take a screenshot in its web export and have it automatically downloaded in the device.
-This is also true for other engines like :ref:`Pico-8`.
+For example, `Ren'Py <https://www.renpy.org/>`_ allows one to take a screenshot in its web export and have it automatically downloaded in the device.
+This is also true for other engines like `Pico-8 <https://www.lexaloffle.com/pico-8.php>`_.

 Because Kate blocks any download or navigation initiated by the cartridge to protect players' safety, these features will not work in